simonmichael/hledger/hledger/hledger.m4.md

 - **If an amount value contains just a sign (or just a set of parentheses):**\
   that is removed, making it an empty value. `"+"` or `"-"` or `"()"` becomes `""`.

-Note, the above special handling works only for sign at the beginning of the whole value, or parentheses enclosing the whole value; when setting an amount a cost attached, you can't flip the cost's sign in this way.

-Also it's not possible (without preprocessing the CSV) to set an amount to its absolute value, ie discard its sign.
+It's not possible (without preprocessing the CSV) to set an amount to its absolute value, ie discard its sign.

 ### Setting currency/commodity